andyjgao/andyjgao/content/_index.md

 +++

 I'm an incoming software engineer @[Better Mortgage](https://better.com/).
-In my free time, I like reading, fitness, making Youtube Videos, [traveling](https://itsamyandandy.xyz/), and coming up with new business ideas.
+In my free time, I like [reading](https://andyjgao.com/notes), fitness, making Youtube Videos, [traveling](https://itsamyandandy.xyz/), and coming up with new business ideas.

 Check out my blog if you are interested in topics such as productivity, tech tips, entrepreneurship, personal finance and more.

-This website is a work in progress.... more to come soon!